hellojukay/tempfile-server/README.md

 Working in progress, not ready to use.

-TODO : a tmepfile server , upload file to server and return download url, and file will be deleted after some  days。
+TODO : A tmepfile server , upload file to server and return download url, and files will be auto deleted after some days。